-We have used the Sport Funding to purchase the gold membership of the Liverpool School Sports partnership, which alongside with our own school actions has enabled us to improve our provision in the following ways:
+We have used the Sport Funding to purchase the enhanced membership of the Liverpool School Sports Partnership and a personalised school package with Little Sports Coaching, which alongside with our own school actions has enabled us to improve our provision in the following ways:

 A wide range of activities are delivered in school that aim to engage and inspire all of our children.
 We are also committed to ensure that all children receive at least 2 hours of high quality, well planned PE.

 Over the year each child will participate in games, gymnastics and dance lessons.
-Children in Years 2, 4 and 6 each have a ten week block of swimming lessons.
+Children in Years 4,5 and 6 each have a ten week block of swimming lessons.
 The government aim is that all children will leave school in Year 6 being able to swim 25 metres.
-Top up lessons are also provided for children in Year 6.
-In addition to this we also have a twice weekly Wake Up and Shake Up aerobic session which increases children’s activity and fitness levels so that they are ready to learn.
 The children who attend our school breakfast club also have access to a range of sporting activities daily delivered by our support staff and qualified coaches.

 PE and sport has a high profile in our school and permeates many aspects of school life.

 We hold an annual Health and Well Being week and liaise with local agencies and outreach services to provide support and advice to our children and parents.
+Key Stage 2 children take part in Power Health workshops.
 Keep fit sessions are also held for parents during our themed weeks.